thejqs/plcb/README.md

 That doesn't mean we can't be nice about it.
 I send my name and email address in headers and limit concurrent requests to the PLCB's server(s). **This project exists to help people be better consumers.** Liberating data from hard-to-navigate interfaces can only help the PLCB's customers.
 Or at least that's what I'm telling myself.

+And it's not like the PLCB is actively discouraging this sort of thing.

+![alt text][permissions]

 So here we are.

 **Isn't that better?**